SeanCCarter/SoftSysDebonairDaffodils/README.md

 This will work on Ubuntu, but is not guaranteed to work on all distributions.
 If it does not work, please follow the instructions [here](https://wiki.libsdl.org/Installation).

-After that, clone the repo and make the repository with:
+After that, clone the repo and make the executable with:

 ```
 git clone https://github.com/SeanCCarter/SoftSysDebonairDaffodils